-- Initiative A group of cohesive educational opportunities that have shared goals for a targeted audience.
-Ocean Discovery has three initiatives: Student, Community, and Leaders. - Lead The intended outcome of our Leaders Initiative, and symbolizes envisioning oneself as a member of the community of science professionals, capacity to take the necessary steps to pursue and obtain a career in science and science-related fields, and ability to lead by using science to make a difference. - Leaders Initiative Intensive Science Programs and Experiences for a small cohort of high school and college students that take place during out of school hours and build essential science, research, analytical, and leadership skills through participation in authentic directed research and/or practical experiences such as internships and fellowships.
+- In-School Programs Cohesive programming that involves students and their teachers, typically within school-based instructional settings, to ensure every student in our school-shed is engaged in quality hands-on science, through which they believe that science is something they can do and a scientist is someone they can be.
+The In-School Program's goal is to inspire students to BELIEVE. - Lead The intended outcome of our Leaders Initiative, and symbolizes envisioning oneself as a member of the community of science professionals, capacity to take the necessary steps to pursue and obtain a career in science and science-related fields, and ability to lead by using science to make a difference. - Leadership Programs Intensive Science Programs and Experiences for a small cohort of high school and college students that take place during out of school hours and build essential science, research, analytical, and leadership skills through participation in authentic directed research and/or practical experiences such as internships and fellowships.
 The Leaders Initiative builds upon the goals of the Community Initiative and the Student Initiative and aims to generate the ability to LEAD, ACHIEVE and BELIEVE. - Mentoring Broadly defined, the guidance of individuals at points during their educational pathway in the management of their own learning, education, and progression to and through careers with the goal of helping them to develop and maximize their understanding, abilities, and experiences, and ultimately, to lead using science to make a difference.
 Mentoring takes place at various levels of intensity in our programs, from sharing one's passion for science and conservation with students in the classroom to year-long intensive mentor-mentee relationships. - Reflection The process of as actively exploring and sharing ones thoughts and feelings in order to realize the impact of an experience.